GopherSecurity/gopher-mcp/sdk/python/README.md

 ## Support

-For questions, issues, or contributions:

-1. Check the documentation and examples
-2. Run the test suite to verify functionality
+For questions and support:
-3. Create an issue with detailed information
+- Create an issue on GitHub
-4. Submit a pull request for improvements

-## Changelog

-### Version 1.0.0

-- Initial release with complete filter support
-- FFI bindings to C++ shared library
-- Comprehensive test suite
-- MCP transport integration
+- Check the documentation
-- Full documentation and examples
+- Review the test examples